alaradirik/people-counting/README.md

 - **threshold:** non-maxima suppression threshold - default is 0.3
 - **line:** automatically assign ROI, use user input to draw a boundary line on frame or manually enter line coordinates - select 0, 1 or 2

+--line 1 opens a visual interface to draw a line on the input video, --line 2 prompts user to enter line coordinates: x1 y1 x2 y2.

 Run the script:
 python main.py --model [DETECTION_MODEL]--input [INPUT_VIDEO_PATH] --output [OUTPUT_FOLDER] --line 0

 ## Available Detection Models
 - YOLOv3 can be loaded using the model argument: --model yolo
-- Tensorflow models pretrained on the COCO dataset.
+- TensorFlow models pretrained on the COCO dataset.
 A full list of the available models can be seen at [Tensorflow Model Zoo.](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
 - HAAR Cascade for full body detection: --model haar
 - HOG with Linear SVM: --model hog

+To use the TensorFlow models select a model from the model zoo and pass it as the model argument: --model ssdlite_mobilenet_v2_coco.
+This automatically creates a folder in detectors/ and downloads the model files if theey don't exist.

+Use --model ground-truth to track with ground truth detections. ground-truth option uses the annotations of the [Town Centre Dataset](https://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html).

 ## Available Trackers
 - [SORT](https://arxiv.org/abs/1602.00763) with Kalman Filter